fallahn/xygine/tutorial/part_3/readme.md

 In the last part to get the paddle rendering on the screen we added an `sf::Texture` member to the `GameState`, `m_paddleTexture` which is used to draw the paddle.
-As we'll be progressively be adding more textures from now on, it's time to do a small amount of refactoring. xygine has a `ResourceManager` class which provides an interface for loading multiple types of SFML resources such as fonts, textures, images and even sound buffers.
+As we'll be progressively be adding more textures from now on, it's time to do a small amount of refactoring. xygine has a `ResourceHandler` class which provides an interface for loading multiple types of SFML resources such as fonts, textures, images and even sound buffers.
 Shaders are, however, a special case and won't be covered in this tutorial.
-The `ResourceManager` is designed to ensure that only a single instance of any resource exists at one time and provides fast lookup of loaded resources via an integer ID.
+The `ResourceHandler` is designed to ensure that only a single instance of any resource exists at one time and provides fast lookup of loaded resources via an integer ID.
 It also provides a fallback mechanism allowing you to handle any errors which may occur should loading a resource fail.
 For now we'll be using it to load all of the textures required for the game.

-When a resource is loaded the `ResourceManager` returns a unique ID for that resource, which can be used to quickly retreive it when it is needed at run time.
+When a resource is loaded the `ResourceHandler` returns a unique ID for that resource, which can be used to quickly retreive it when it is needed at run time.
 A little book keeping is needed then, to store these IDs.